IrenStepanyan/Raspberry/README.md

 **Usage:**
 Press the button to toggle the LED on or off.
 The LED state will change with each button press.

-### 4. PotentiometerLed.py

-This script allows you to control the brightness of an LED connected to the Raspberry Pi using code, simulating the functionality of a potentiometer.
-You can adjust the LED brightness dynamically without using a physical potentiometer.

-**Hardware setup:**
-- LED connected to one of the GPIO pins (typically GPIO18).

-**Usage:**
-Run this script to control the brightness of the LED.
-The brightness will be adjusted through code rather than manual control.

 ## Installation

 1. Clone the repository: